PEZ/clojure-get-started-mini/README.md

 ## Usage

-Depending wether you us this in the web browser or on your computer the initial steps differ:
+Depending wether you will use this in the web browser or on your computer the initial steps differ:

 <table>
   <colgroup>